This is the multi-page printable view of this section. Click here to print.

 • CVE (Common Vulnerabilities and Exposures)

-SeveritySeverity of detected vulnerability
+SeveritySeverity of detected vulnerabilities

 CVSSCVSS (Common Vulnerability Scoring System) based vulnerability score